 HOMEWORK Your recitation instructor may assign homework problems different from those listed in this course schedule.
 All homework assignments must be worked out and submitted according to the specific directions and requirements of your recitation instructor.
 Late homeworks usually receive a grade of zero.
-Solutions to the listed homework problems will be posted on the CHEM 126 bulletin board.
+Solutions to the listed homework problems will be posted on the CHEM 122 bulletin board.
 Please bring to the attention of Dr. Bob Conley (Room 352T; Ext 3277) any mistakes found in these posted solutions.

-AUDIO-TAPE LESSONS Unless specifically exempted, all students are required to work each scheduled audio-tape lesson in the CHEM LEARNING CENTER CLC (Room 110T) during the week specified in the course outline.
-Only half credit will be given if the scheduled lesson is completed one week late; thereafter, no credit will be given.
-Students receiving an A or B in CHEM 125 within the last 2 semesters are exempted from the audio-tape lessons scheduled only up to common exam #1.
-Unless you are specifically exempted from CLC work, it is required; however, even if you are exempted you may still work them.
-Those who receive a grade of approximately 65% on a common exam are exempted from the lessons scheduled between that exam and the next exam only.
-The names of these students will be posted on the CHEM 126 bulletin board.
+AUDIO-TAPE LESSONS All students enrolled in CHEM 122 are required to come the CHEMISTRY LEARNING CENTER (CLC), Room 110T, and work out each scheduled audio-tape lesson during the week specified.
+Only half credit will be given if the scheduled lesson is completed one week late; thereafter, no credit will begiven.
 The hours that the CLC is scheduled to be open are posted on the door.
 If the CLC is not open when it is supposed to be, contact either Dr. Bob Conley (352T) or the department administrative assistant (Gayle Katz) in the Chemistry Office (Room 384T).
 Dr. Bob or the department administrative assistant will then decide if you need more time to complete that weeks lesson.
 The CLC monitors will examine your workbook and give any further instructions.
 When you are finished with the lesson, show your completed assignment in the workbook to the CLC monitor.
 You will then be credited for the lesson.

 AUDIO-VISUAL PRESENTATIONS Video-Tape presentations, sponsored by the CLC and intended to help you with topics being discussed in class, will be offered according to the schedule found on the next to the last page of this course outline.
 Short summary outlines are given on the last page of this course outline.
-Full summary outlines are given to the students who attend these video presentations.
+Full summary out lines are given to the students who attend these video presentations.
 These sessions are not compulsory and will be run informally by Dr. Bob Conley.
 Details as to time, place, and any changes in the schedule of presentations will be posted weekly in the CLC, and on the CLC bulletin board by Room 114T.

-WHERE TO GO FOR HELP Tutoring is available on both a walk-in and appointment basis at the University Learning Center located in
+WHERE TO GO FOR HELP Tutoring is available on both a walk-in and appointment basis at the University Learning Center located in Room 200 in Kupfrian Hall. or more information call (973) 596-2992 between 8:30 am to 7:30 pm (Mon-Thu) Fridays 8:30 to 4:00 pm.
+Tutoring opportunities are usually announced in the Advertisement section of the University newspaper (the

-Room 200 in Kupfrian Hall. or more information call (973) 596-2992 between 8:30 am to 7:30 pm (Mon-Thu) Fridays 8:30 to 4:00 pm.
-Tutoring opportunities are usually announced in the Advertisement section of the University newspaper (the VECTOR).
+VECTOR).
 Do not wait until it is too late to seek help.
-If you continue to have academic difficulty with CHEM 126, you are encouraged to make an appointment to talk with your instructor.
+If you continue to have academic difficulty with CHEM 122, you are encouraged to make an appointment to talk with your instructor.
 Instructors usually announce their office hours during the first week of the semester and these office hours are also posted on their office door.
-Students are also reminded that Dr. Sharon Morgan in the office for first year students 212 Campbell Hall, (x2981), may be of some assistance.
+Students are also reminded that Dr. Sharon Morgan in the office for first year students, 212 Campbell Hall, (x2981), may be of some assistance.